 1. Run proper pre-heat sessions, in every region.
 That doesn't mean simply placing a Verona and a K30 on a table.
 I'm talking about Competitor Calibration sessions, which pass on much of the same information that I presume is passed on during the Judges Calibration sessions.
 Done well, these sessions would result in more competitors delivering a set that substantially impresses the judges, because the competitor would understand the judges' expectations.
 Currently a competitor could deliver a fantastic routine and amazing signature drink, but if it isn't what the judges are looking for it will score low.
 This is wrong.
 Please note I'm also NOT talking about competitors receiving 'coaching' from judges.
 The distinction between coaching and transparency seems very clear to me.

 2. More control of parameters for the competitors.
 In real life a barista will source the best beans and brew them the best way.
 The best way changes with each bean, and it is up to the barista to find it.
-The ability to increase/decrease the dose, control the brew time, adjust the brew temperature, and deliver an espresso beverage that has a certain mass rather than a certain volume,
+The ability to increase/decrease the dose, control the brew time, adjust the brew temperature, and deliver an espresso beverage that has a certain mass rather than a certain volume, and to use these to help produce an espresso with a specific extraction target (the best way), are all part of a good barista's skillset.
+Right now we can't use those skills during the UKBC.
+The tail is wagging the dog in the competition and baristas are forced to find beans, a roast profile, and sub-optimal brewing parameters that will allow them to adhere to competition rules rather than deliver the best possible espresso.

 (a) The machine is capable of brewing at whatever temperature we choose, so let us use the machine to its full potential.